jemc/jylis/docs/_docs/types/mvreg.md

 Every `SET` operation provides a new value to be assigned to the register.
 Any locally observable values in the register are removed, so that the only local value is the new desired value.
 However, if a different value was concurrently written to another replica, there is no clear causal relation between the two new values, and both will be retained.
 In other words, a multi-value register will usually only have one value, but in the case of conflict a `GET` operation will return multiple values and it will be the job of the application to handle them appropriately.

+## Related Data Types

+- [`TREG`](../treg) is a register that is guaranteed to always hold a single value, but logical timestamps must be provided to resolve conflicts instead of using causal history, and the conflict resolution is only as valid as those timestamps are.

+- [`UJSON`](../ujson) provides broadly expanded functionality with similar semantics to a collection of deeply nested multi-value registers, but requires a JSON parser to use and adds additional complexity to the solution.

 ## Functions

 ### `GET key`